andersonaddo/greasyfork-userscripts/reddit-userscripts/README.md

 #  Redlib Quirk Fixer

 Fix some quirks of Redlib instances (disabled HLS, disabled NSFW, etc).
-Currently buggy and can cause some instances to just to to the `/undefined` path, which renders nothing.
+Currently buggy and can cause some instances to just go to the `/undefined` path, which renders nothing.

 https://greasyfork.org/en/scripts/482514-redlib-quirk-fixer is set up to automatically pull from this repo (using webhooks) to update.